 Apart from text, you can also use pictures to show off your tours.
 Visual content makes up 63% of social media, which means sharing images has become part of our online culture.
 What more, studies have also shown that the brain processes images faster than words, making images a much more efficient way of communicating with your audience.
 And the best reason to share images on social media is this - that it increases the likelihood of your content being viewed by 94%.
 The only caveat here is that your pictures need to be clear and of high quality.

-We've written extensively about visual marketing and here are three blog posts to help you get started:
+We have written extensively about visual marketing and created a photography guide to help you get started:

 7. Send the right message across all communication platforms